10 Major Ports In Brazil

 Gross Cargo Tonnage(2015-2016): 37.6 million tonnes

-Located in the state of Rio Grande do Sul, Porto de Rio Grande is one of the main ports in Brazil as well as in Latin America.
+Located in the state of Rio Grande do Sul, Porto de Rio Grande is one of the main ports in Brazil and Latin America.
 It ranks in the third position amongst the largest ports in the country.
-The seaport sits along the right bank of the North channel.
+The seaport sits along the right bank of the North Channel.

-The main products of export through the Rio Grande Port include soybeans, soybean meal, wheat, rice, benzene, and cellulose, alongside others.
-On the other hand, the main import products are mostly chemicals and minerals along with crude oil, barley, wheat, etc.
+The main export products through the Rio Grande Port include soybeans, soybean meal, wheat, rice, benzene, and cellulose.
+On the other hand, the main import products are mostly chemicals and minerals, along with crude oil, barley, and wheat.

 As of today, the state government of Rio Grande do Sul handles the management and administration of the famous seaport through the Superintendency of Ports of Rio Grande do Sul (SUPRG).